mangalam-srv/Solvix/readme.md

-# Solvix (LeetBuddy) Master Project Documentation & Learning Guide
+# Solvix  Master Project Documentation & Learning Guide

-Welcome to the Master README for **Solvix** (also branded as **LeetBuddy**).
+Welcome to the Master README for **Solvix** .
 This document serves as a comprehensive, technically rigorous, and beginner-friendly learning guide for the entire codebase.
 It is designed to allow any developer or AI agent to understand, run, debug, and extend this project from scratch.

 ---